Dr. Aimee PaikAdvisor

 Australian law prevents us from talking about certain medications for ED until you’ve spoken to a doctor, so our lips are sealed.

-What we can say, though, is that there are clinically proven oral medications to treat ED that are effective in the majority of men.1
+What we can say, though, is that there are evidence-based oral medications to treat ED that are effective in the majority of men.1 These are often the best starting points for effective treatment.

 Also known as a penis pump, this is a mechanical way of producing an erection for men who can’t (or prefer not to) take medications, or find that they’re not working.
 It’s best for men diagnosed with moderate ED.62